OzzyGoylusun/Excel-Annual-Sales-Performance-Analysis/README.md

 For the period 2011-2014, the analysis results are predominantly summarised as follows:

-1. The retailer has been in a parabolic uptrend in terms of experiencing a 45% growth in profits achieved in 2014 compared to last year.
+1. The retailer has been in a parabolic uptrend in terms of experiencing a **45% growth in profits** achieved in 2014 compared to last year.
-2. There has been a continuous downtrend with piling losses in the regions of Africa and EMEA (i.e., Europe, Middle East and Asia), whereas total profits made in the regions of LA (i.e.,) Latin America and US overall continues to aggressively grow.
+2. There has been a continuous downtrend with piling losses in the regions of *Africa* and *EMEA* (i.e., Europe, Middle East and Asia), whereas total profits made in the regions of **LA (i.e., Latin America) and US** overall continues to aggressively grow.
-3. Both in the LA and US markets, Consumer segment
+3. Both in the **LA and US** markets in 2014, the retailer received the highest number of orders from the **Consumer** segment.
-4. While the United States has brought in nearly $1.8 billion in total profits as number 1, also along with the highest order count ~ nearly 10000 orders, the country Barbados has come out on top by contributing to the bottom-line with a whopping $3.24 million in average profits per order.
+4. While **the United States** has brought in nearly $1.8 billion in total profits as number 1, also along with the highest order count ~ nearly 10000 orders, the country **Barbados** has come out on top by contributing to the bottom-line with a whopping $3.24 million in average profits per order.

 ### Recommendations